 Setting Description Role Select a user role to set account lockout.
-The options are: Device Provisioning admin Help Desk Monitor Network Admin Security Admin Superuser System Admin Vendor Admin Web User admin Web User admin Web User admin User-account lockout for multiple roles.
+The options are: Device Provisioning admin Help Desk Monitor Network Admin Rest API User Security Admin Superuser System Admin Vendor Admin Web User admin Web User admin Note: You can set account lockout for multiple roles.
 After specifying the role, set the Lockout Time and Number of Password Attempts.
-User-account within the specified role.
+User-account lockout is individually applied to each account within the specified role.
 For example, consider the 'monitor' role having two users: 'userl' and 'user2'.
 The Number of Password Attempts and Lockout Time is set at '5' attempts and '10' minutes respectively.
 In this scenario, user2 makes 5 consecutive, failed login attempts, and the user2 account is locked out for 10 minutes.
 However, during this lockout time the user1 account remains active Lockout Time Specify the maximum time for which an account remains locked.
 Specify a value from 0 to 600 minutes.
 The value '0' indicates that the account is permanently locked Number of Password Attempts Specify the maximum number of consecutive, failed attempts allowed before an account is locked.
 Specify a value from 1 to 100 Action Use the action option to delete a user lockout setting